microsoft/pai/manual/cluster-admin/how-to-add-and-remove-nodes.md

       pai-worker: "true"
 ```

-- If your cluster type uses hivedscheduler, you should modify the scheduler setting in `services-configuration.yaml`.
+- You should modify the hived scheduler setting in `services-configuration.yaml` properly.
+Please refer to [how to set up virtual clusters](./how-to-set-up-virtual-clusters) and the [hived scheduler doc](https://github.com/microsoft/hivedscheduler/blob/master/doc/user-manual.md) for details.

-TODO: Add hived tutorial link here.

 - Push the latest configuration by: